Russia-Ukraine Disinformation Tracking Center: 644 Websites Spreading War Disinformation And The Top Myths They Publish

 Below is a selection of some of the false narratives from our on-going reporting, and their corresponding debunks:

-MYTH: Russia is not stealing grain from Ukraine or blocking shipments, as the West has charged
+MYTH: Russia is not stealing grain from Ukraine or blocking shipments, as the West has charged.

 THE FACTS: In late April 2022, the Ukrainian Foreign Ministry issued a statement accusing Russia of “illicit grain stealing” and of blocking shipments from Ukrainian ports, which it said “endangers global food security.”
 Russian President Vladimir Putin, Russia’s ambassador to the U.S. Anatoly Antonov, and other Russian officials have repeatedly denied Ukraine’s allegations.